 You start with healing the gut.
 In functional medicine, we use the 4R approach:

-- Remove the bad – Get rid of things that negatively affect the environment of the GI tract, such as inflammatory and toxic foods, and intestinal infections such as yeast overgrowth and SIBO.
+• Remove the bad – Get rid of things that negatively impact the GI tract.
+Inflammatory and toxic foods and intestinal infections such as yeast overgrowth and SIBO are top of the list for this stage.

-- Restore what’s missing — Adding digestive enzymes and Gut Restore with Betaine and HCL to your daily regimen will help support optimal digestion and nutrient absorption, as well as assist your body’s intestinal repair and inflammation responses.
+• Restore what’s missing — Add digestive enzymes and Gut Restore with Betaine and HCL to your daily regimen.
+These will help support optimal digestion and nutrient absorption.
+This dynamic duo also assists your body’s intestinal repair and inflammation responses.

-- Reinoculate with healthy bacteria — Restore beneficial bacteria with probiotics to re-establish a healthy balance of good bacteria to heal your gut.
+• Reinoculate with healthy bacteria — Restore beneficial bacteria with probiotics.
+Healthy bacteria re-establishes a balance of good bacteria to heal your gut.

-- Repair the gut — Provide nutrients necessary to help the gut repair itself.
-L-glutamine is an amino acid that will support gut lining.
-Drinking bone broth or collagen will also help to heal your gut, as will supplementing with omega-3s, zinc, and herbs such as slippery elm and aloe vera.
+• Repair the gut — Provide nutrients necessary to help the gut repair itself.
+L-glutamine is an amino acid that will support the gut lining.
+Drinking bone broth or collagen will also help to heal your gut.
+Supplementing with omega-3s, zinc, and herbs such as slippery elm and aloe vera also help.

 Pillar II: Get Rid of Gluten, Grains, and Legumes

-Gut infections put you further along the autoimmune spectrum, which is why healing your gut is the first pillar of The Myers Way®.
-Once you’ve healed your gut, it’s time to make lifestyle and diet changes by eliminating foods that are causing inflammation and damage to your intestinal tract: Gluten, grains, and legumes!
+As I mentioned earlier, gut infections put you further along the autoimmune spectrum.
+Now you understand why healing your gut is the first pillar of The Myers Way®.
+Once you’ve healed your gut, it’s time to make lifestyle and diet changes!
+Permanently eliminate foods that are causing inflammation and damage to your intestinal tract.
+Yes, this includes gluten, grains, and legumes!

-I also recommend that those with autoimmune diseases avoid vegetables in the nightshade family, which includes tomatoes, peppers, and potatoes.
-These plants are very high in lectins that damage the gut lining, easily enter the bloodstream, and do not break down in cooking.
+I also recommend that those with autoimmune diseases avoid nightshade vegetables.
+Tomatoes, peppers, and potatoes are among the most common.
+These plants are very high in lectins that damage the gut lining.
+Lectins do not break down and can easily enter the bloodstream.

 If you are following an elimination diet, there will be many foods you will avoid temporarily and then reintroduce.
 Grains, pseudograins, legumes, and a few other foods will probably need to stay out of your diet for good.
 I don’t recommend that anyone add gluten back into their diet.